shanzewang/AAE6102-Assignment2/README.md

 ## Analysis by Technique

 ### Differential GNSS (DGNSS)
-DGNSS represents the most practical solution for current smartphone implementation.
-Its compatibility with single-frequency receivers, modest computational requirements, and widespread correction infrastructure make it immediately applicable to most devices.
-The moderate urban performance and meter-level accuracy are sufficient for many consumer navigation applications.
+DGNSS represents the most immediately viable solution for contemporary mobile implementation.
+Its compatibility with standard receivers, modest computational demands, and established correction infrastructure make it readily applicable to most devices.
+The adequate urban performance and meter-level accuracy suffice for numerous consumer navigation requirements.

 ### Real-Time Kinematic (RTK)
-Despite offering superior accuracy, RTK implementation in smartphones faces significant challenges.
-The technique's sensitivity to signal interruptions, high data bandwidth requirements, and general need for external receivers limit its practical application in smartphone navigation.
+Despite superior accuracy, RTK deployment in mobile devices faces significant implementation barriers.
+The methodology's vulnerability to signal disruptions, substantial data requirements, and general dependence on external hardware limit its practical application for mainstream mobile navigation.

 ### Precise Point Positioning (PPP)
-PPP eliminates dependency on local reference stations but suffers from extended convergence times and poor urban performance.
-These limitations, combined with high computational demands, make it currently unsuitable for typical smartphone navigation scenarios requiring immediate positioning.
+PPP eliminates dependence on localized reference infrastructure but suffers from extended initialization periods and poor performance in urban settings.
+These limitations, coupled with intensive computational requirements, render it currently unsuitable for typical mobile navigation scenarios requiring immediate positioning.

 ### PPP-RTK
-This hybrid approach represents a promising future direction, offering improved convergence times compared to PPP and better coverage than RTK.
-As dual-frequency receivers become standard in smartphones, PPP-RTK may provide the optimal balance of accuracy, coverage, and performance.
+This integrated approach represents a promising future direction, offering reduced initialization times compared to standard PPP and expanded coverage relative to RTK.
+As dual-frequency receivers become commonplace in mobile devices, the hybrid PPP-RTK methodology may provide an optimal balance of accuracy, coverage, and performance.

 ## Conclusion